ucr-hpcc/bc_galaxy/README.md

 sh install-galaxy-part2-p2.sh
 ```

-The reason two sessions are required is that on our systems, Galaxy can not be launched in daemon mode under the directory where environment modules are stored.
+The reason why two sessions are required is that on our systems, Galaxy can not be launched in daemon mode under the directory where environment modules are stored.
 To work around this, we just launch Galaxy normally in the foreground and then use [Ephemeris](https://ephemeris.readthedocs.io/en/latest/) to automate the process of configuring and installing preset tools.

 ## Contributing